conda-incubator/conda-store/docs/administration.md

 times for non-graphic and non-gpu environments glibc is enough.
 Hence the default docker image `frolvlad/alpine-glibc:latest`.

-`CondaStore.serialize_builds` no longer build conda environment in parallel.
-This is due to an issue in conda/mamba that when downloading files in two concurent builds the downloads/extraction can overlap.
-This is a bug in conda/mamba that needs to be fixed.
+`CondaStore.serialize_builds` no longer build Conda environment in parallel.
+This is due to an issue in Conda/Mamba that when downloading files in two concurrent builds the downloads/extraction can overlap.
+This is a bug in Conda/Mamba that needs to be fixed.
 Default is True until this bug is fixed.

 ### `conda_store_server.storage.S3Storage`